 Higher education is regarded as an instrument of social, political and economic development.
 The products of higher education in any nation will determine the development of such nation.
-Therefore, higher education contributes to national development through high level relevant manpower training in order for individual to acquire both physical and intellectual skills which enable them to be self-reliant and useful in the society (FRN, 2004).
+Therefore, higher education contributes to national development through high level relevant manpower training in order for individual to acquire both physical and intellectual skills which enable them to be self-reliant and useful in the society (Federal Ministry of Education ,FRN, 2004).